-This paleo pastry recipe is perfect for any meal that requires pastry.
-It includes things such as pies, savory tarts and so much more.
+This paleo pastry is perfect for any meal that requires pastry.
+For example, pies, savory tarts, sweets, and so much more.
 If you’re looking for a recipe that just works, then this is it.

-This pastry is for savory dishes as you can probably tell from the ingredients.
-You can still use it in paleo dessert dishes, but you will probably find it won’t work as well as a sweet pastry.
+This pastry is best for savory dishes, as you can probably tell from the ingredients.
+You can still use it in paleo desserts, but you will find it won’t work as well as a sweet pastry.

 I recommend using this pastry as soon as possible as it does set quite hard in the fridge.
 If you need to place it in the refrigerator, I recommend forming the pastry base first.
-This process will save you time in having warm up the pastry so that it can be rolled again.
+This process will save you time, as you won’t have to warm up the pastry so that it can be rolled again.

 Paleo Pastry Recipe